Find Trade Colleges

 $18,112 Avg Student Debt

 With a ranking of #10, Excelsior University did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
-This fairly large private not-for-profit school is located in Albany, New York, and it awarded 2,668 bachelor’s degrees in 2021-2022.
+Excelsior University is located in Albany, New York and has a fairly large student population.
+In 2021-2022, this school awarded 2,668 bachelor’s degrees to qualified students.

 By the time they get their bachelor’s degree, students from this school have racked up an average of $18,112 in student loans.